NishaSirdesai09/NishaSirdesai09/README.md

 ## 🚀 About Me

 I'm a Software Engineer who bridges the gap between robust backend systems and cutting-edge AI.
-Currently pursuing my Master's in Information Systems at **Northeastern University** while building production-grade applications at **LendBuzz** and conducting AI research at **Northeastern's AI Hub**.
+Currently pursuing my Master's in Information Systems at **Northeastern University** while building production-grade applications at **LendBuzz** and conducting AI research at ** DMSB AI Strategic Hub**.

 ```typescript
 const nisha = {